When you are trapped in a nightmare, you might as well enjoy a swing and a kiddie-slide

 33. unknown location

-Many Soviet pioneer camps in the 1930s through the 1950s featured standard-issue pioneer statues, which since then fell in awesome disrepair (most often you'll see headless, limbless young athletes, spread all around the forested grounds) These statues stood often just outside children playgrounds.... see the one below, a tragic "love triangle" tale:
+Many Soviet pioneer camps in the 1930s through the 1950s featured standard-issue pioneer statues, which since then fell in awesome disrepair (it's pretty common to find headless, limbless statues of young athletes, spread all over the lush forest).
+These statues often were erected just outside children playgrounds... see the one below, telling a tragic tale of "love triangle gone wrong":

 36.

-This is a winner (Peter Straub, author of "Shadowland", take note!) - from Soviet pioneer camp Petrushkovo:
+This is a winner (Peter Straub, author of "Shadowland", take note!) - from the Soviet pioneer camp Petrushkovo:

 65. Bench at the Dali museum entrance in St.Petersburgh, Florida - photo via